oracle-livelabs/multicloud/helidon-virtual-thread/build-run/build-run.md

 In this lab, you will:

-* Build, run and test the Helidon Blocking application
+* Build, run and test the Helidon 4 Virtual thread application
-* Build, run and test the Helidon Reactive application
+* Build, run and test the Helidon 3 Reactive application
-* Analyse the simplicity of the Blocking application comparative to Reactive application
+* Analyse the simplicity of the Virtual thread application comparative to Reactive application

 ### Prerequisites